-- 1) Parents/guardians are notified immediately, if possible. - 2) Police are notified immediately. - 3) The student is suspended for five (5) days. - 4) A conference between parents/guardians and school administrators is arranged upon student's return. - 5) Students in grades 9 12 will be restricted from participation in all extra and co curricular activities for a period of 45 school days.
-For students who are engaged in competitive activities, this will include the five days of suspension, followed by 30 days of activity exclusion and then 10 days of reintegration during which time the student will be eligible to practice, rehearse and travel with the team, but will not be able to compete.
-Students in grades six, seven and eight will be restricted from participation for a total of 30 days: five days suspension, 15 days of activity exclusion and 10 days of reintegration.
-Students who return to their activity are subject to the coach or advisor's discretion for their assignment.
-(See AR 6145) - 6) The student will lose all off-campus privileges for a period of 45 school days.

-- 7) The student will be referred to counseling through the Principal and Healthy Start program. - 8) In the case of a second offense in this category, parents/guardians and police are notified.
+- 1) Parents/guardians are notified immediately, if possible. - 2) Police are notified immediately. - 3) The student is suspended for five (5) days. - 4) A conference between parents/guardians and school administrators is arranged upon student's return. - 5) Students in grades 9 12 will be restricted from participation in all extra and co-curricular activities for a period of 30 school days.
+For students who are engaged in competitive activities, this will include the five days of suspension, followed by 15 days of activity exclusion and then 10 days of reintegration during which time the student will be eligible to practice, rehearse and travel with the team, but will not be able to compete.
+(See AR 6145) - 6) The student will lose all off-campus privileges for a period of 30 school days. - 7) The student will be referred to AOD counseling through the Principal to a third party counselor. - 8) In the case of a second offense in this category, parents/guardians and police are notified.
 The student is removed from the school to an alternative school and is subject to expulsion.